saten-private/RobotVRM/README.md

 Need a multimodal LLM that can use Tool.

-API rates at Claude 3 Haiku for videos are **“no more than US$5”** per hour.
+API rates at Claude 3.7 Sonnet for videos are **“no more than US$18”** per hour.

 - Speech synthesis is free with home server use

 ### Verification environment

-RobotVRM First Model Mina (as of 11/19/2024)
+RobotVRM Memory Model Rin (as of 4/7/2025)

 ## Community